 Puffin Cruises, located on Lymington Quay, offer scenic river cruises and trips to the Isle of Wight; the perfect way to explore Lymington on the water.

-There are many unique galleries located on and around the High Street, including the Coastal Gallery on Queens St, which happens to be next door to Litchfield Artist Centre, offering a huge array of art supplies and framing services; Robert Perera Fine Art, showcasing some beautiful works to buy; and Carlsen's, featuring many maritime pieces.
+There are many unique galleries located on and around the High Street, including the Coastal Gallery on Queens St; Robert Perera Fine Art, showcasing some beautiful works to buy; and Carlsen's, featuring many maritime pieces.

 The Sea Water Baths were established in 1833 and continue to be a popular day out for both tourists and locals.
 It's not just a hot summer spot, but there are several activities happening throughout the year, including inflatable obstacle courses, paddle boarding, kayaking, zorbing, and more.

 Lymington Community Centre is home to Lymington's cinema, showing many new releases all year round.